 Favorite quote from the author:

 Think about winter for a minute.
-Every year, bits of our planet is going through the cold season, shading its colors, vitality, and entering a dark time.
-But the earth knows that spring will follow and that the cold times can only last so much.
+Every year, our planet is going through the cold season, shading its colors, vitality, and entering a dark time.
+But the earth knows that spring will follow, and that the cold times can only last so long.
 Facing the low temperatures, animals go into hibernation mode, and the entire world seems to stop and freeze, sometimes in a literal way.
-The beauty of it is that, despite not being an easy time, we’ll go through it anyway, and come back more regrouped.
+The beauty of all of this?
+Once the world reemerges, it is stronger than before.

 - Winter naturally enforces a meditative state for the mind and body of all earthlings.